 Anyone who knows me knows that there is one type of project I absolutely detest – scarves.
 Be they knitted or crochet, I find them repetitive and time consuming.
 If you’re anything like me, and hate scarf knitting, boy do I have the pattern for you.
-This free pattern is primarily made up of the Knit stitch!
+This free pattern is made up entirely of the Knit stitch!
 Purl haters rejoice.
 Yet the end result is distinctively stockinette.
 Magic.

 So it came to be…